Donald Trump Slams Tom Ford’s Comments About Dressing Melania

 Invesco’s chairman and chief strategist just so happens to be Wilbur Ross, President-elect Donald Trump’s nominee for secretary of Commerce.

-It should probably be noted that Tom Ford said that he would not have dressed Hillary Clinton either, although he voted for her because he thinks his clothes are too high-end for people in “public service,” according to Daly Mail.
+It should probably be noted that Tom Ford said that he would not have dressed Hillary Clinton either, although he voted for her because he thinks his clothes are too high-end for people in “public service,” according to the Daily Mail.

 RELATED POSTS BY THE INQUISITR